jbittel/django-mama-cas/docs/installation.rst

    `SESSION_COOKIE_AGE`_
       It is recommended this be set shorter than the default of two weeks.
+      This setting controls the duration of single sign-on sessions as well as the duration of proxy-granting tickets.

    `SESSION_EXPIRE_AT_BROWSER_CLOSE`_
       This should be set to ``True`` to conform to the CAS specification.
+      Note that some browsers can be configured to retain cookies across browser restarts, even for cookies set to be removed on browser close.

 For information on how sessions work within Django, read the `session documentation`_.
 These settings should be configured to fit your environment